yogeshgwl/NetManager/README.md

 ## Quick Example

 You can use it in both Android Activities and Fragments, as shown using the code snippets below.
-You can now replace the toasts with a call to make your HTTP Request now!
+You can now replace the dots with a call to make your HTTP Request now!

 ```java
 import com.androidstudy.networkmanager.Monitor;